-- If you wish to have lunch with your child, PLEASE call the office letting us know you are coming ahead of time.
+- Authorized visitors may have lunch with a student by calling the office, letting us know you are coming ahead of time.
 We have one table that can hold only 6 people.
-Lunch with child is only for parents. - Please know that the cafe doors are locked all day, so no one has access. - Any parent wanting to have lunch with their child is asked to come to the school office 10 minutes before the class has lunch. - When the class leaves for lunch, the parent accompanies them the teacher will unlock the door for all, then relock it. - We will have a table set for those who bring lunch for both parent and student(max 3 families per day). - No pictures taken(we have some students who are not allowed to be photographed). - Please know that only the child, not friends or non-school, younger siblings are allowed to have lunch with the parent.
-It is time for the parent and child to bond. - No balloons, hats or other party items are to be brought for lunch.
+Authorized visitors are parent/guardians or other visitors that must be approved by the parent/guardian.
+Parents/guardians must call the office to authorize other visitors. - No more than 2 visitors per student. - Please know that the cafe doors are locked all day, so no one has access. - Any visitor wanting to have lunch with their child is asked to come to the school office 10 minutes before the class has lunch. - When the class leaves for lunch, the visitor accompanies them the teacher will unlock the door for all, then relock it. - We will have a table set for those who bring lunch for both visitors and student(max 3 families per day). - No pictures taken(we have some students who are not allowed to be photographed). - Please know that only the child, not friends or non-school, younger siblings are allowed to have lunch with the student. - No balloons, hats or other party items are to be brought for lunch.